The island of exiles

 After another half hour or so, we reach the high ridge that runs down the eastern side of ‘Eua.
 Tall radiata and ferns that look suspiciously like punga and mamaku grow beside the ridge track.
 Taki told us that Tongans often call ‘Eua ‘lihi Niu Sila’ – little New Zealand – on account of its coolness, its bush, and its hills.
 Tongans who have lived for a long time in New Zealand before returning home sometimes come to ‘Eua to remember the Waitakeres or the Rimutaka Ranges.

 More mist is floating in off the Tongan Trench, blocking our views of the ‘Euan lowland and of the island’s uninhabited eastern coast, which is mostly covered in rainforest.
 Here and there a path opens confidently into the bush, only to be stymied by undergrowth after a few metres.
 I unfold Taki’s map, and Skyler and I squint at its stains and dotted lines and bent arrows.
-Somewhere ahead of us a relatively well-kept track climbs from this ridge to the highest point in ‘Eua, which is named ‘Soldier’s Grave’ because it holds the remains of AE Yealands, one of the thousands of Kiwi troops stationed in Tonga during World War Two, when a Japanese attack on the kingdom was feared.
-One day in February 1943 Yealands got drunk with one of the Tongan soldiers who helped him man a fort in the highlands of ‘Eua.
-Yealands and his friend decided to play an armed version of hide and seek; the Tongan found the Kiwi behind a tree, and shot him.
-The young soldier’s photo hangs over the bar in the Hideaway, where his family have twice stayed during journeys to his grave.
+Somewhere ahead of us a relatively well-kept track climbs from this ridge to the highest point in ‘Eua, which is named ‘Soldier’s Grave’ because it holds the remains of AE Yealands, one of the thousands of Kiwi troops stationed in Tonga during World War Two.
+Yealands was killed by a Tongan soldier who had been caught stealing batteries from his New Zealand allies.
+The young Kiwi's photo hangs over the bar in the Hideaway, where his family have twice stayed during journeys to his grave.
 With the mist still thickening, we decide to head down from the ridge.
 On the way we make a detour, and walk a few hundred metres to what is reputed to be the oldest banyan tree on ‘Eua.
 Because the tree sits in a spacious limestone sinkhole, it looks like it is growing from somewhere deep in the earth, perhaps from the centre of the earth.
 The thousands of roots that flow into its bloated trunk look like dirty stalagmites, or like the tumours of an untreated cancer.
 The banyan is a popular picnic spot, but I have no desire to linger in the shadows its heavy branches lay down.
 We head further downhill, devour the cheese toasties Taki made us in an abandoned forestry settlement surrounded by pines, and wander back through mist and drizzle to ‘Eua’s main road.

 We have taken a different track from the one Sefi drove us up, and we emerge not in Sapa’ata, which is only three or four kilometres south of the Hideaway, but in Ha’atu’a, the southernmost village on ‘Eua.
 Ha’atu’a is not a Niuafo’ou village, but many of its residents are descended from another group of Tongans who were forced to settle on ‘Eua after a calamity on their home island.